How To Maximise Your Insurance Income Tax Reliefs (Before The End Of 2024)

 What insurance policies are eligible for tax relief?

 You can claim for your life, education and medical insurance, as well as deferred annuities.
-Here are the types of policies that are eligible, and how much of your premiums you can claim for tax relief.
+Here are the types of policies that are eligible.
+You can also check how much of your premiums you can claim for tax relief.

 More details and conditions can be found in the Inland Revenue Board of Malaysia’s (LHDN) Public Ruling, Taxation of a Resident Individual Part I – Gifts or Contributions and Allowable Deductions.